yzjedu/cs151-lab7-harry_cooper/algorithm.md

 #    a) return value
 # 3) Otherwise return -999
 #
-# Purpose: main
+# Purpose: Determine user package type
-# Determine user package type Name: main
+# Name: main
 # Parameters: none
 # Algorithm:
 # 1) create variables for a loop and total price and set them to 0
 # 2) when x is less than 5